JorgeStolfi/JSLIBS/README.md

     subsets of {0..31}, linear search and interpolation in tables, program timing, etc..

-  libjsextra
+  * libjsextra
-    This library contains various interfaces which should be in {jslib.h} or the like, but which aren't working yet.
+    Various interfaces which should
+    be in {jslib.h} or the like, but which aren't working yet.
     >> UNDER DEVELOPMENT

-  libbtc
+  * libbtc
-    Library for data analysis related to bitcoin, such as the sum-of-bubbles model and log-quadratic fitting.
+    Data analysis related to bitcoin, such as the sum-of-bubbles model and log-quadratic fitting.

-  libcryptoy
+  * libcryptoy
-    Library for trivial criptography tools.
+    Trivial criptography tools.
-    >>IN DEVELOPMENT

-* NeuroMat project:
+### NeuroMat project:

-  libneuro
+  * libneuro
     EEG procesinng tools for the NeuroMat project.

-  libnmsim
+  * libnmsim
-    Library with data structures and basic functions for modeling of neurons and neuronal networks.
+    Data structures and basic functions
+    for modeling of neurons and neuronal networks.

-  libnmsim_e
+  * libnmsim_e
     Tools to simulate a neuronal net model as described in {libnmsim}, at the {elem} level (individual neurons and synapses).

-MAKEFILES
+## MAKEFILES

   Each library has its own Makefile, and a sub-directory "tests". containing one or more programs that check the library and/or